liutr18/Employee-Management/ReadMe.md

-# Employee Management Tool designed and created by Tianren Liu.
+# Employee-Management Tool designed & created by Tianren Liu

 # What can it do?